rrubberr/Flatpak-LuxRender/README.md

 ## Known limitations

-The LuxRender Flatpak is intended for use with modern Linux systems, and has been confirmed to build on a wide variety of current distributions from Debian version 12, to Fedora 39, to Clear Linux version 40000+.
+The LuxRender Flatpak is intended for use with modern Linux systems, and has been confirmed to build on a wide variety of current distributions from Debian 12, to Fedora 39, to Clear Linux version 40000+.
 Support for Windows and MacOS is not planned.

 On older Linux systems, Mac OSX, and Windows, users are reccomended to use older [LuxRender binaries.](https://wiki.luxcorerender.org/Previous_Version)